-My mom and I had done Cathe Friedrich’s workout DVDs before, but never as a series until 2009.
-Then we bought STS which is an intense, 41-disc strength program.
+My mom and I were looking for high-quality, challenging workout DVDs back in the early 2000s.
+We had done a few random Cathe Friedrich’s workout DVDs before, but never as a series until 2009.
+Then, we bought STS which is an intense, 41-disc strength program.

 1. You’ve done several gym tours before.
 How do you eat healthy on the go?